What is dysthymia?

 Depression is a mood disorder that affects your body, mood, and thoughts.
 It affects the way you eat and sleep, think about things, and feel about yourself.
 It’s not the same as being unhappy or in a "blue" mood.
 It’s not a sign of weakness or something that can be willed or wished away.
-People with depression can’t "snap out of it" and get better.
-Treatment is key to recovery.
+People with depression don't choose to be that way nor can they "snap out of it" and get better.
+Treatment is key to lasting recovery.

 Dysthymia affects women twice as often as men.
 Some people may also have depression or bipolar disorder.